 After you have studied at your choice of fashion design schools, most fashion entrepreneurs would advise you to find an internship or a full-time fashion position in order to gain several years of experience before launching your own modest clothing label.
 Or, if you find a company that you like, you may be able to stay and contribute toward modest design with an established fashion house.
 New York City offers the largest concentration of fashion design jobs in the United States and is an ideal place to find work in the fashion industry.
 Los Angeles is a second choice, though manufacturing jobs dominate the apparel scene there compared to New York's claim to more of the design and style development jobs.
-Our European friends, of course, have design studios concentrated in London and Paris.
-Other countries have their own concentrations of fashion companies, usually in major cities.
+Europe's design studios are concentrated in London and Paris, and other countries have their own concentrations of fashion companies, usually in major cities.

 The best way to find out what you are worth at a given time is to interview with an array of companies to see what they offer you.
 The following estimates should be taken as a general guide.
 Earnings will vary based on the company, individual, job responsibilities, and shifting economic environment.
 In New York, where most fashion jobs are located, fashion interns are rarely paid.
-Fashion graduates, at the low end, may be offered jobs in the $40,000 range, which is the lowest recommended range for survival in New York, and even with this pay, you must live economically and may require supplemental income.
-With two years of experience, you can hope to be making in the $50,000 to $60,000 range, though you may need to change jobs to achieve the raise.
+Fashion graduates, at the lowest end, may be offered jobs in the $40,000 range, which may not be enough to cover even the most economical of lifestyles in New York because of the high cost of living.
+With two years of experience, you can hope to be making in the $50,000 to $60,000 range, a more realistic amount for covering basic living expenses, though you may need to change jobs to achieve the raise.
 With three to five years of experience, salaries continue to rise, depending upon the position.
 Designers make less, patternmakers earn more, and technical designers see strong earning potential due to huge demand for them in the industry.
 Salaries in New York are higher than in other areas of the United States but not always enough to compensate for the cost of living.
 You may eventually find, after gaining experience in New York, that moving away to start your own business or to work for a company in a less crowded city is a positive decision for quality of life and net income.